A LITERARY WORLD: An Interview with Libi Astaire

 A LITERARY WORLD

-Welcome to A Literary World and the first interview for 2016.
-Today’s guest is author and journalist, Libi Astaire, whose books include the Jewish Regency Mystery Series; Banished Heart, a novel about Shakespeare’s writing of the Merchant of Venice; Terra Incognita, a novel about modern-day descendants of Spain’s crypto-Jews; and several volumes of Chassidic tales.
-As a freelance journalist, her articles about Jewish history have appeared in The Jewish Press, Mishpacha Magazine, and on Aish.com.
+Welcome to A Literary World and the first for 2016.
+Today’s guest is author and journalist, Libi Astaire, whose books range from the Jewish Regency Mystery Series; Banished Heart, a novel about Shakespeare’s writing of The Merchant of Venice; Terra Incognita, a novel about modern-day descendants of Spain’s crypto-Jews, and several volumes of Chassidic tales.
+As a freelance journalist, her articles about Jewish history have appeared in The Jewish Press, Mishpacha Magazine, and Aish.com

-1. Welcome to A Literary World, Libi, where do you live?
+Welcome to A Literary World, Libi, please tell us about yourself.